Social Medicine / Natural Apitherapy Research Center

 Royal jelly is collected and sold as a dietary supplement, claiming various health benefits because of components like B-complex vitamins such as pantothenic acid (vitamin B_5 ) and vitamin B_6 (pyridoxine).
 The overall composition of royal jelly is 67% water, 12.5% crude protein (including small amounts of many different amino acids, and 11% simple sugars (monosaccharides), also including a relatively high amount (5%) of fatty acids.
 It also contains many trace minerals, some enzymes, antibacterial and antibiotic components, and trace amounts of vitamin C. The fat-soluble vitamins, A, D, E and K, are completely absent from royal jelly.

-Royal Jelly - Epigenetic effects
+Royal Jelly - Epigenetic Effects

 The honey bee queens and workers represent one of the most striking examples of environmentally controlled phenotypic polymorphism.
 In spite of their identical, clonal nature at the DNA level they are strongly differentiated across a wide range of characteristics including anatomical and physiological differences, the longevity of the queen and reproductive capacity.
 Queens constitute the sexual caste and have large active ovaries, whereas workers have only rudimental inactive ovaries and are functionally sterile.
 The queen worker developmental divide is controlled epigenetically by differential feeding with royal jelly.
 A female larva destined to become a queen is fed large quantities of royal jelly that triggers a cascade of molecular and spiritual events resulting in queen development.